freenas/freenas-docs/userguide/tn_vcenter.rst

 :guilabel:`VMFS Version` from the drop-down.
 If a :guilabel:`Sparse Volume` is desired, check the box.

-Select the %brand% volume on which to create the datastore, then click :guilabel:`Next`.
+Select the %brand% pool on which to create the datastore, then click :guilabel:`Next`.
 :numref:`Figure %s <vcenter_datastore_vmfs_confirm_fig>`
 shows the final summary screen: